Who was in on Banksy's 'self-destruct' art stunt?

 The auction house says it didn't know anything about it.
 The artist famously doesn't like to show his face.
 The buyer is a mystery.
 So, for that matter, is the seller.

-In the case of the "self-destructing Banksy", nothing adds up.
+In the case of the "self-destructing Banksy," nothing adds up.

 The startling stunt at Sotheby's in London on Friday has set the art world aflame.
-The image of a girl reaching out for a red, heart-shaped balloon had just sold, for $1.4 million.
+The image of a girl reaching out for a red, heart-shaped balloon had just sold for $1.4 million.

 Moments later, a shredder hidden inside the picture frame began to whirr, the canvas slid down, and at least part of it ended up in strips.